 Protecting your personal information

 The Parish cannot guarantee the privacy and security of email or contact form messages sent from your computer to us because this information might be transmitted without encryption and may be intercepted enroute.
-For your protection, carefully consider the type and the amount of personal information you send by directly by email or through our contact form.
+For your protection, carefully consider the type and the amount of personal information you send us directly by email or through our contact form.

-Some Parish programs are delivered over the popular video conferencing system Zoom.
+Some Parish programs are delivered over the video conferencing system Zoom.
 Information exchanged through this application may be intercepted or accessed by unauthorized third parties.
 We recommend that you join Zoom meetings through your web browser rather than using the Zoom desktop software and that you familiarize yourself with Zoom security.
 Users agree to use Zoom at their own risk.